Children of Mary Calhoun (abt. 1743-1805) and Samuel Kerr of Abbeville County, South Carolina — John Kerr (abt. 1766 – aft. 1819)

 Mary Calhoun (abt.
 1743-1805), Wife of Samuel Kerr of Abbeville County, South Carolina

-Now that I have completed a series of postings tracking family lines descending from John Green (1768-1837) of Abbeville and Pendleton District, South Carolina, and Bibb County, Alabama, a series that began with this posting, I’m going to begin a series tracking the Calhoun ancestry of John Green’s wife Jane Kerr, who was the daughter of Samuel Kerr and Mary Calhoun of the Long Cane settlement in what became Abbeville County, South Carolina, in 1785.
-The posting that follows will focus on Jane’s mother Mary Calhoun Kerr.
+Or, Subtitled: “We are at best but Strangers and pilgrames as all our fathers have been” Now that I have completed a series of postings tracking family lines descending from John Green (1768-1837) of Abbeville and Pendleton District, South Carolina, and Bibb County, Alabama, a series that began with this posting, I’m going to begin … More Mary Calhoun (abt.
+1743-1805), Wife of Samuel Kerr of Abbeville County, South Carolina

 Notes on a Benjamin Green (abt.
 1766 – after 1805) Who May Be a Brother of John Green (1768-1837)